charlesreiss/cs3130-website/labhw/ooo-exercise.md

 *  E for when an instruction is being executed (after it is issued)
 *  W for when an instruction's results are written back
 *  C for when an instruction is committed

+Leave the specified stage blank when an instruction is not being processed in any of the above ways (such as when the instruction is in the instruction queue waiting to be issued or any cycles between when an instruction is written back and when it is committed).

 The first three rows are: